TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/18 - Job/Job 40/Job 40.24.md

 ---

-Shall any take him when he is on the watch, Or pierce through his nose with a snare?
+Shall any take him when he is on the watch, or pierce through his nose with a snare?